-It’s important to choose a vape battery that can safely deliver the current that you need without overheating.
+It’s important to choose a vape battery that can safely deliver the current that you need without overheating, whether using unregulated or regulated mods.
 You would think that it would be best to just buy the battery with the highest (continuous) current rating possible.
 This would definitely be the safest choice but there are a couple of things to consider that could make buying the highest rated battery not the best choice.

 You might have been wondering about vape battery pulse ratings.
 They seem to make sense.
 We vape by pulsing the battery so why not select a battery that has a pulse rating that matches (or exceeds) the current you need?
 Some of these pulse ratings sound great!
 But the pulse ratings on these batteries are essentially useless.

 We have no idea how the pulse ratings we see on so many batteries sold to vapers were determined.
 How long was the pulse?
 How much rest time was there between pulses?
 How hot did they allow the battery to get?
 All these have to be the same for any two batteries we want to compare.
 And no battery manufacturer/rewrapper prints this information.
 Without this information we could be looking at two 60 A pulse rated batteries but one used 3 second pulses and other used 10 second pulses.
 One could have used 20 seconds rest time between pulses and the other could have used 60 seconds.
 These differences make those 60 A ratings impossible to compare.